-If you’re looking for a beach vacation that doesn’t feel like you’re on vacation with the rest of the country, look no further.
-We found the low-key beach cities that are also big on coastal charm.
-So pack up the swimsuits, sunscreen and sunglasses, and head for one of these 17 beaches that are packed with family-friendly fun without being so, well, packed!
+Looking for a beach vacation where finding a spot on the sand won’t be a land rush?
+Look no further!
+These are our favorite beach towns in America that are big on charm but not so big on crowds.
+So pack up the swimsuits, sunscreen, and sunglasses, and head for one of these 20 beaches that are packed with family-friendly fun without being so, well, packed!

 “Washington’s Beach Town” sits 70 feet above the shoreline, giving its community of over 450 nestled homes (the majority of which can be rented) stellar views and much to do all within a five-minute walk.
 There’s a park on the hill and down by the water and a slew of fun activities to be found throughout the town: community fire pits, horseshoes, bocce and volleyball courts, an indoor pool, and definitely a whole lot of bike riding.
 Shops and restaurants galore also await.